facebookresearch/esm/README.md

   * `bos` includes the embeddings from the beginning-of-sequence token.
   (NOTE: Don't use with the pre-trained models - we trained without bos-token supervision)

+### CPU offloading for inference with large models <a name="fsdp"></a>
+If you want to load very large models like 15B and/or do inference on long sequences on your machine, regular GPU inference may lead to OOM errors.
+We show how to load the model with Fairscale's [Fully Sharded Data Parallel (FSDP)](https://fairscale.readthedocs.io/en/stable/api/nn/fsdp.html) and use its CPU offloading feature.
+This allows to do inference of large models on a single GPU.
+Please check out `examples/esm2_infer_fairscale_fsdp_cpu_offloading.py` for more details.

 ### Zero-shot variant prediction <a name="zs_variant"></a>
 See "[examples/variant-prediction/](examples/variant-prediction/)" for code and pre-trained weights for the ESM-1v models described in
 [Language models enable zero-shot prediction of the effects of mutations on protein function.
 (Meier et al. 2021)](https://doi.org/10.1101/2021.07.09.450648).

+Note that ESM-2 could be used for variant prediction as well, and is expected to have similar performance to ESM-1v.

 ### Inverse folding <a name="invf"></a>
 See "[examples/inverse_folding/](examples/inverse_folding/)" for detailed user guide.
 The ESM-IF1 model is described as `GVPTransformer` in [Learning inverse folding from millions of predicted structures.
 (Hsu et al. 2022)](https://doi.org/10.1101/2022.04.10.487779).